Unit4/ExtensionKit.Templates/docs/basic-samples/README.md

 # Message Hub Events

 ## Description
 The *Message Hub Event* trigger allows a flow to be initiated when a particular event is published on the Unit4 Message Hub by a specified source system.
-The triggering event on the MessageHub can be an generic event type, or an Enterprise document.
+The triggering event on the MessageHub can be a generic event type or an Enterprise document.

 ## Usage
 *Here you will find a step by step tutorial on how to create a flow sample with a message hub event trigger*